This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 Local holding company

 If the purchaser wishes to offset financing costs for the acquisition against the Japanese target company’s taxable income, a Japanese holding company may be set up as an acquisition vehicle.
 The offsetting would be achieved either through a tax consolidation, which allows an offset of losses of one company against profits of other companies in the same group, or through a merger, which makes two entities one.
-The tax consolidation system in Japan is explained in the section on other considerations later in this chapter.
+The tax consolidation system in Japan is explained in the section on other considerations later in this report.
 For tax implications of a merger, see the equity section.

 Foreign parent company